Karate Classes In Addington

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Addington .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Addington .

-History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wished to learn martial arts and began teaching Karate in Okinawan schools.
-This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.
+Karate History and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wished to learn martial arts and began teaching Karate in Okinawan institutions.
+This resulted in further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater endurance and strength, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.